-For the past 20 years, “Teaching Effectively Online” was taught as a highly-structured, 4-week, cohort-based course.
-CTL staff and faculty associates are offering a new online teaching program that’s more flexible and responsive to faculty needs.
+CTL staff and faculty associates developed a self-paced online teaching program that’s flexible and more responsive to faculty needs.

 This format allows you to select the modules you want to complete based on your interests, available time, and professional development goals related to online teaching.

 How It Works

 - Each module takes between 3–5 hours to complete, including readings, viewings, and activities.

 - You can complete the modules in any order, and there are no prerequisites for any module.
 If you have not used the backward design framework to design a course, completing the “Backward Design” module first will be beneficial.

 - The modules are self-paced.
 You are not required to participate with peers and there is no active facilitation.
 However, you will receive feedback on assignments you complete and an instructor is always available to answer your questions.